MaJerle/lwrb/docs/user-manual/thread-safety.rst

     :linenos:
     :caption: Thread safety example

-Read and write operations can be used simultaneously therefore it is perfectly valid if access is granted to *read* operation while *write* operation from one thread takes place.
+Read and write operations can be used simultaneously hence it is perfectly valid if access is granted to *read* operation while *write* operation from one thread takes place.

 .. note::